Some posts contain compensated links. Please read this disclaimer for more info.

 Just ten minutes from Zadar, you will also find the fantastic glamping facilities that this camp offers.
 If you love the holiday resort feel, almost like a holiday village, this is for you.
 Here, you will find luxury tents, which feel more like a house than an actual tent itself!
-Well equipped with all mod-cons, again, it is like being on safari, all situated in a very quiet and peaceful location in nature.
+Well equipped with all mod-cons, again, it is like being on safari, all situated in a tranquil and peaceful location in nature.

 Every tent is private, safe, and you will be extremely comfortable.
-If you prefer, you can go for a safari lodge instead, which come with patios and queen-sized beds and bunk beds for the kids.
+If you prefer, you can go for a safari lodge instead, which come with patios and queen-sized beds, and bunk beds for the kids.
 All have a dining room, kitchen, and en-suite toilet and shower.

 This is a great choice if you want to be in the countryside, away from the hustle and bustle of the big city, but within easy reach at the same time.

-The tents themselves are great for families, with a large room for adults, and a smaller room for the kids, including bunk beds.
+The tents themselves are great for families, a large room for adults, and a smaller room for the kids, including bunk beds.
 There are en-suite bathrooms and showers, a large kitchen and terrace, all including hammocks to really relax, as well as an outdoor seating area.
 If you want to watch something on TV, you can do that, too, while taking in your surroundings.

 Bi Village, Fazana

-Accommodation here is like a holiday cottage, and rooms are equipped with large beds, including mosquito nets, decorated in wooden, simplistic style.
+Accommodation here is like a holiday cottage, and rooms are equipped with large beds, including mosquito nets, decorated in a wooden, simplistic style.
 Your surroundings are entirely natural, set in the countryside and lush, green vegetation.
 It really doesn’t get more al fresco than this without actually sleeping on the ground outdoors!

 Camp Simuni, Pag

 In the north of the Adriatic lies the beautiful and very popular island of Pag.
 Its extremely long coastline makes it ideal for beach breaks.
 Here, you can also find glamping facilities.
 Camp Simuni is part of the large Eurocamp franchise, so you know you’re getting amenities and entertainment as standard.
-There are six beaches nearby, as well as 14 cycling paths, and a water sports center to enjoy.
+There are six beaches nearby, 14 cycling paths, and a water sports center to enjoy.

 Pag is a popular spot, and that might mean crowds during summer.
 However, the slightly out-of-the-way location of this camp means you can enjoy the best of both worlds.
-You get peace and quiet, while being within easy reach of holiday fun.
+You get peace while being within easy reach of holiday fun.